4 Attractive Destinations to Travel in Far East Asia

 Far East Asia – a myriad of different cultures and languages, warm and welcoming people, and a variety of stunning landscapes to discover.
 These are just some of the reasons why holidaymakers are swayed to look here for their holidays.
 So where to start?
 In this article, we attempt to narrow down Far East Asia into four ‘must-visit’ holiday destinations.
 It isn’t easy to make a choice!
-Even China, with its stunning mix of historical sights and natural beauty, doesn’t quite make the cut, but it definitely deserves an honourable mention.
-So, without further ado, here are four destinations that make the list.
+Okay, without further ado, here are four destinations that make the list.

 But First, Where is Far East Asia?

 As the word says, it’s the farthest region on the East of the Asian continent.
 Specifically, the Far East countries in Asia include:

 |Hong Kong||Hong Kong|

 |Southeast Asia||Brunei||Bandar Seri Begawan|